PJM Glossary

 Dynamic Schedule

-A telemetered value that is updated in real time and used to adjust the interchange schedule in the Automatic Generation Control/Area Control Error equation.
-Commonly used for generation or load to or from another Control Area.
+A telemetered value that is updated in real time and included in the interchage schedule in the area control error equation.
+It is commonly used for generation or load to or from another control area.

 Dynamic Transfer